ahmzak/ahmzak.github.io/_posts/2015-12-11-list-of-slavoj-i-ek-lectures.md

 ---

 This is a list of lectures, talks, debates or seminars given by Slavoj Žižek that are available online.
 Click on a title for the link.
+Bla bla bla test

 |__Date__|__Title__|__Institute__|__Location__|__Themes__
 |2004/06/08|_[The Spectator's Malevolent Neutrality](https://youtu.be/4QhRxhzVU7Y)_|Theaterformen|Braunschweig|appearances; big Other's gaze